Bayesian Optimization with Formal Safety Guarantees via Online Conformal Prediction: Conclusions

 In this work, we have introduced \textsf{S{ AFE}-B{ OCP}}, a novel BO-based zero-th order sequential optimizer that provably guarantees safety requirements irrespective of the properties of the constraint function.
 The key mechanism underlying \textsf{S{ AFE}-B{ OCP}} adapts the level of pessimism adopted during the exploration of the search space on the basis of noisy safety feedback received by the system.
 From synthetic experiment to real-world applications, we have demonstrated that the proposed \textsf{S{ AFE}-B{ OCP}} performs competitively with state-of-the-art schemes in terms of optimality ratio, while providing for the first time assumption-free safety guarantees.

 Although in this work we have built on \textsf{S{ AFE}O{ PT}} for the acquisition process, the proposed framework could be generalized directly to any other Safe-BO schemes, such as \textsf{G{ O}OSE}\cite{ matteo2019goose}.
-Other possible extensions include accounting for multiple constraints, as well as taking into account contextual information during the optimization process \cite{widmer2023tuning}.
+Other possible extensions include accounting for multiple constraints, multi-fidelity approximations on objective and constraints \cite{zhang2024multi}, as well as taking into account contextual information during the optimization process \cite{widmer2023tuning}.